duniter/duniter/doc/install-a-node.md

 ## MacOS

 > Coming soon.
 > Meanwhile, you can try the [Linux/Other distributions] section which will probably work.
-Please contact us on [our forum](https://forum.duniter.org) if you have any difficulty or succeed with this procedure, we lack a Mac for testing.
+Please contact us on [our forum](https://forum.duniter.org) if you have any difficulty or succeed with this procedure, we lack a Mac user for testing.

 # Server